owainlewis/dispatch/README.md

 A high-performance, modular API Gateway built on Netty and Java Virtual Threads.
 Dispatch provides a route-centric architecture with both HTTP proxy and static response backends.

+Dispatch can handle 10k RPS with P99 latency < 250µs.

 ## Features

 - **High Performance**: Built on Netty with virtual thread integration, targeting 50,000+ requests/second